concretecms-community-store/community_store/docs/user-guide/installation.md

 ## Requirements

-* A concrete5 version of 8.4 or higher is recommended.
+* A concrete5 version of 8.4 or higher is required.

 Community Store is an _add on_ for the content management system concrete5, so it is not a stand-alone shopping cart.
 Is is recommended to use a release of Community Store, rather than the master branch.